kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-wallet/keyring.md

 ## Class <a href="#class" id="class"></a>

 `Keyring` is a structure that contains the address of the account and the private key(s).
-This is a class in caver-js that allows users to sign on using their own [Klaytn's account](../../../../../learn/accounts.md#klaytn-accounts).
+This is a class in caver-js that allows users to sign on using their own [Kaia's account](../../../../../learn/accounts.md#klaytn-accounts).

 `Keyring` can be classified into three types depending on the type of key being stored: [SingleKeyring](#singlekeyring) to store one address and one private key, [MultipleKeyring](#multiplekeyring) to store one address and multiple private keys, and [RoleBasedKeyring](#rolebasedkeyring) to store one address and one or more private keys for each role.